Blato, Korčula: Culture

 The town is known for a famous sword dance, the Kumpanija, which is performed on April 28, the day of Saint Vincenca, the town's patron saint, Blato Public library, sanctuary, ethno-museum, etc.

 A bronze foundry located in Blato is one of only three bronze foundries in Croatia and the only one outside of Zagreb.

+Sports

+The local chapter of the HPS, HPD "Spivnik", was founded in Blato on 12 January 1936, and their first climb was the hill Spivnik.
+In 1937, its president was Anton Bosnić.
+In 1938, its president was Nikola Telenta.